-In order to be admitted, students must satisfy the following criteria:
+In order to be admitted onto the PhD programme, students must satisfy the following entry requirements:

-You must have a relevant Bachelor's degree or equivalent overseas qualification.
-Where the degree is in a discipline other than Law, you must demonstrate a sufficiently deep understanding of the relevant areas of the law or legal thought, which will usually require your degree to have included a substantial Law component.
-Our minimum standard for admission is a good Upper Second Class Honours degree or equivalent.
-We normally expect applicants to have a recognised Master's degree (average grade of at least 65% or equivalent) or a Master's degree by research.
-Those without a Master's degree are expected to provide alternative evidence of the ability to successfully undertake high quality written research.
-Please note: we require a copy of all of your academic certificates and transcripts, with a breakdown of your module results before we can process your application.
-Guidance on equivalent grades from overseas institutions.
+You must have a relevant Bachelor's degree or equivalent overseas qualification at the level of a good 2:1 or above.
+Where that degree is in a discipline other than Law, you must demonstrate a sufficiently deep understanding of the relevant areas of the law or legal thought, which will usually require your degree to have included a substantial Law component.
+In addition, applicants will have a Masters degree with an average of 65 or above (or equivalent).
+Please note: we require a copy of your academic transcripts, with a breakdown of your module results before we can process your application.

-If you are not a native English speaker, you must demonstrate competence in English.
+- If you are not a native English speaker, you must demonstrate competence in English.
 Our minimum standard is 7.0 on every component of the IELTS test.
 Students must achieve this standard before commencing studies.
-If the highest level of qualification is in excess of 2 years old, an IELTS test will need to be taken again.
-Applicants whose entrance qualifications were studied in English in certain countries not required to submit evidence of English language proficiency.
-Please see the list of countries here.
+If your most recent IELTs test is more than 2 years old, it will need to be taken again.
+Applicants whose entrance qualifications were studied in English in certain countries within the last two years are not required to submit evidence of English language proficiency.

-You must supply two academic references (taken within the last 2 years).
-(We may also accept one professional reference and one academic reference.
+- You must supply two academic references from within the past two years.
+We may also accept one professional reference and one academic reference.
 Applicants should not email references to us themselves.
 Each reference must be either emailed by the referee directly to us (firstname.lastname@example.org) or uploaded via the application system.
 All references must be on headed paper and clearly dated.

-The name of the member of academic staff within the Law School whom you believe could act as your primary supervisor.
-To identify a member of staff please consult the list of potential areas of supervision and then approach the identified person to ask whether they would be willing and able to supervise you.
-You are advised to discuss your draft proposal with this person in advance of your application.
+Your application must name the member of academic staff within the Law School whom you believe could act as your primary supervisor.
+To identify a member of staff please consult the list of Areas of Research Supervision and then approach the identified person to ask whether they would be willing and able to supervise you.
+You are advised to discuss your draft research proposal with this person in advance of your application.
+This will strengthen your proposal and will increase the likelihood of acceptance onto the programme.
 Your application should clearly state with which potential supervisor you have discussed your proposal.

 As part of the application process, you may be requested to amend your proposal before we come to a final determination on its suitability.